 When a student knows he/she will be absent from an exam, he/she must notify the course coordinator/faculty before the exam.
 The email or phone message time stamp should NOT indicate a time later than the start time of the exam.
 For any excused or unexcused absences on examination dates, the instructor or professor of the course must be informed of the reason for missing the exam prior to the exam being delivered to the other students.
 For excused absences, the student is responsible for making arrangements with the instructor or professor of the course.
 For unexcused absences that have been reported, the weight of the exam will be added to the final exam.
 Unexcused absences on the final exam will result in 10% deduction to the exam grade.
-Failure to notify the instructor or professor of the course of your absence prior to the examination time, will result in a "zero" for the exam grade that cannot be made up.
-If in the judgment of the faculty there are circumstances that warrant allowing the student to make up the exam with the failure to notify the instructor of the absence before the exam, the resulting points will be 90% of the actual points and counted as such.
+Failure to notify the instructor or professor of the course of your absence prior to the faculty there are circumstances that warrant allowing the student to make up the exam with the failure to notify the instructor of the absence before the exam, the resulting points will be 90% of the actual points and counted as such.
 Unannounced quizzes will not be made up because of an absence.